DataDog/documentation/content/tracing/index.md

 To trace applications in Docker containers, you can use the [docker-dd-agent](https://hub.docker.com/r/datadog/docker-dd-agent/) image (tagged version 11.0.5110 or higher) and enable tracing by passing `DD_APM_ENABLED=true` as an environment variable.

-For additional information, please reference [the dedicated page](/tracing/docker)
+For additional information, please reference [the Docker page](/tracing/docker)

 #### Instrument your application